salihozkara/MD/Database-tables.md

 ### BlgUsers

 This table stores information about the blog users.
+When a new identity user is created, a new record will be added to this table.

 ---

 ### BlgBlogs

-This table stores information about the blogs.
+This table serves to store blog information and semantically separates the posts of each blog.

 ---

 ### BlgPosts

 This table stores information about the blog posts.
+You can query this table to get blog posts by blogs.

 #### Foreign Keys